AnimMouse/animmouse-website/content/post/my-asn-journey.md

 No, you can ask your provider to announce the IPs for you via a private ASN, but I have not seen a provider that is cheap enough to do BYOIP without an ASN.
 Getting your own ASN is the best option.

 2. Is it possible to get your own IPv4 address?\
-Yes, but make sure you have big pockets ready, this is why this tutorial will focus more about IPv6.
+Yes, but make sure you have deep pockets ready, this is why this tutorial will focus more about IPv6.

 3. Difference between IP transit and peering?
    * IP transit: You will get all prefixes on the internet or a default route.